ao222/branching-out/Reports/Report-2.md

 The culmination of this entire notebook is the production of a single, unified ACS_data.csv DataFrame.
 This consolidated resource represents a validated, temporally consistent, and reproducible input dataset.

+## Aggregating and Merging Datasets

+This Jupyter notebook includes a multi-step workflow for merging and aggregating three distinct datasets.
+The Point-in-Time (PIT) counts, Housing Inventory Count (HIC) data, and American Community Survey (ACS) data are merged into one single dataset.
+The core challenge is addressing the mismatch between the geographic boundaries of the CoC (Continuum of Care) areas (used by the PIT and HIC data) and the GEOID/County FIPS areas (used by the ACS data).

+To resolve this geographic discrepancy, the notebook first reads a separate county_coc_match.csv file that serves as a bridge between County FIPS codes and CoC numbers.
+Using the networkx library, it constructs a network graph in which edges connect the associated County FIPS and CoC Numbers.
+This network is then analyzed to identify 347 connected components, or "Groups," each representing a collection of counties and CoCs whose boundaries overlap or are coterminous.
+A lookup map is created to assign a unique Group_Number to every County GEOID and CoC Number in the three primary datasets.

+The final stage of the notebook involves aggregating the data by the newly created Group_Number and year.
+The ACS data is aggregated using summation for numerators and mean for central tendencies.
+The PIT and HIC datasets (which contain homeless and bed counts) are aggregated by summation.
+Finally, these three aggregated dataframes are merged on Group_Number and year to form the Final_Data_Set.
+The notebook then calculates final rates using the aggregated numerators and denominators, and saves the resulting unified dataframe to a CSV file.

 ## Visualizations

 ### Histograms